- CLASS: Mammalia (Mammals)

 The San Diego Zoo’s first fossas were two young males, gifts of the Malagasy government in 1967.
 It was several years before our first female arrived as part of a pair from the Basel Zoo in Switzerland, and we celebrated our first fossa birth in 1989, the first such birth in the Western Hemisphere.
 Since then, 32 pups have been born at the Zoo over the years.

-At the San Diego Zoo's new Conrad Prebys Africa Rocks exhibit, guests can see fossas in the Madagascar Forest habitat.
+At the San Diego Zoo's Conrad Prebys Africa Rocks, guests can see fossas in the Madagascar Forest habitat.
 In addition, the Zoo has two fossa animal ambassadors—brothers Isa and Jamba—currently the world's only fossa ambassador animals.
 Both were hand raised after being rejected by their mother.
 They now help spread the word about their species through appearances at special events and on television, and meeting Zoo guests up close on walks around the Zoo.

 Marooned on Madagascar for millions of years, the fossa became the largest native carnivore and dominated the island.
-Today, fossas are classified as a vulnerable species, with only about 2,500 in the wild.
+Today, fossas are classified as a vulnerable species, with only about 2,500 in the wilderness.
 As one of the island's top predators, fossas do not have natural enemies.
 Yet it is estimated that 90 percent of Madagascar’s native forest habitat is gone, and what is left is considered a key biodiversity hotspot.
 It is home to 35 lemur species, but lemurs need the forest to survive.
 In turn, fossas depend on lemurs as a food source.
 Fossas also have to compete for food with introduced species like civets.
-And there are diseases that threaten fossas: for example, rabies was introduced to the island by domestic dogs and wild cats.
+And there are diseases that threaten fossas: for example, rabies was introduced to the island by domestic dogs and cats.

 The fossa has help, though, because it is protected from export and trade.
 Ecotourism also helps the fossa and other wildlife in Madagascar.
 When people travel to this island to see its amazing biodiversity, their visits provide money for the local people and encourage them to keep the forests as they are.